queenbri3/platform-game-/README.md

  ## Project board

  The tool Click up was used to help manage the tasks better, improving the scrum product log from above.
-Below are screenshota from the start, middle and end of project starting from the 4th of Feburary to the 17th of March.
+Below are screenshots from the start, middle and end of project starting from the 11th of Feburary to the 16th of March.

  ### Start of project